alexwlchan/alexwlchan.net/src/_drafts/managing-albums-in-photos.md

 ---

-## Add photos to an albu with AppleScript
+## Add photos to an album with AppleScript

 I started by looking at the AppleScript dictionary for Photos, which includes an `add` verb.
 You pass it a list of media items and an album, like so: